richefeu/rockable/examples/prepro_cpptools/README.md

 ```

-It means: generate 3 walls that form a cubic box with inner size of 25 cm, and Minskowski radius of 5 mm.
-The normal to each wall is oriented towards x, y and z, and the name of the walls are respectively `x-wall`, `y-wall` and `z-wall`.
-To generate the shape and to append it in the file `shapes.txt`, the command is:
+It means: generate 3 walls that form a cubic box with all inner sizes equal to 25 cm, and a Minskowski radius of 5 mm.
+The normal vector to each wall is oriented towards x, y and z, and the name of the walls are respectively `x-wall`, `y-wall` and `z-wall`.
+To generate the shape and to **append** it in the file `shapes.txt`, the command is:

 ```
 ../../prepro/genesis/cpptools/generator genBox.txt >> shapes.txt